awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-gateway-logs.md

    + `swCollector.log` – The most recent logs for the Lambda function that collects data from the gateway's OPC\-UA sources\.
    + `swPublisher.log` – The most recent logs for the Lambda function that publishes OPC\-UA data streams to AWS IoT SiteWise\.

-   You can view older logs in the files named `swCollector.log-timestamp` and `swPublisher.log-timestamp`\.
+   You can view earlier logs in the files named `swCollector.log-timestamp` and `swPublisher.log-timestamp`\.

 1. Run the following command to view the publisher log file contents, for example\.